Nageshwar2/sample_for_ciupload/README.md

 # sample_for_ciupload

-Framework used : Codeigniter 3.0.0 HMVC
+Framework used : Codeigniter 3.0.0 HMVC.
-project configured for : localhost server php version : 7.2.0 or Higher database used : MySql
+project configured for : localhost server. php version : 7.2.0 or Higher. database used : MySql.

 minor description :